jsonfm/shareme-social-network/README.md

 />

 ### Shareme
-A social network app made with React.js and Sanity.
+A social media app made with React.js and Sanity, design inspired by pinterest.
+Allows users to create and like posts.
+It also allows authentication through Google OAuth2.
+Frontend uses tailwind for styles.
+The site is full responsive.

 ### 🎨 Frontend